vmurigneu/LPS_typing_Illumina/README.md

         - all variants: 8_Illumina_snippy_snps.tsv
         - only variants predicted to have a high impact on the protein: 8_Illumina_snippy_snps.high_impact.tsv
     * MLST results (9_Illumina_mlst.csv)
     * Subtype results summarising the variants found in the subtype database (10_Illumina_subtype_report.tsv).
-To be reported, the variant identified by snippy must be present in the subtype database with the following conditions:
+The columns in this file represents:
+        - SAMPLE: sample identifier (sample_id in the samplesheet)
+        - TYPE: LPS type assigned by Kaptive
+        - SUBTYPE: LPS subtype assigned by the pipeline (using the subtype database)
+        - VARTYPE: description of the variant
+        - ISOLATE_DATABASE: reference isolate from the subtype database that contained that variant
+        - CHROM: name of the reference sequence for the LPS locus type
-       - the variant must be identified at the same position in the reference sequence and
+        - POS: variant position in the reference sequence for the LPS locus type
+        - REF: reference allele sequence present in the LPS reference sequence
-       - both the reference allele and the alternate allele must be matching their corresponding allele from the variant in the database.
+        - ALT: alternate allele sequence identified in the sample
+        - GENE: gene containing the variant
     * AMRFinderPlus results (12_Illumina_amrfinder.tsv)
 * **11_bakta:** Bakta genome annotation output files.
 The output files are described [here](https://github.com/oschwengers/bakta?tab=readme-ov-file#output) and include:
     * Annotations & sequences in (multi) GenBank format (sample_id_bakta.gbff)